Turo is a new kind of car rental service, but how much money can you make with Turo?

 If you want to know how much money can you make with Turo, adding extras is one way to increase the amount you earn.
 Adding extras increases your earnings to 90% of the trip cost.
 For example, if I add just one of these extras to my Subaru Outback, my take-home would go from $36/day to $43/day.

-Some of the most popular Extras are:
+Some of the most popular extras are:

-- Prepaid refuel or prepaid EV recharge.
+• Prepaid refuel or prepaid EV recharge.
 Your guest doesn’t have to refuel or recharge your car before returning it.

-- One-way trip.
+• One-way trip.
 This option allows guests to drop off your car at a different location, but make sure you list what is and isn’t acceptable.
 You’ll also need to coordinate the details in advance and build in any costs related to picking up your vehicle.

 Guests can purchase these Extras or not, and Turo recommends keeping track of which they select so you don’t submit ineligible reimbursements.

-Read more at How to Make Money: Top 44 Ideas for 2022.
+Read more at How to Make Money: 40+ Ideas for 2024.

 Turo protects you and your vehicle with a $1 million liability insurance policy from Liberty mutual.
 This policy protects you in the event of damage or theft.
-Turo also offers renters a 24/7 roadside assistance and customer support.
+Turo also offers renters 24/7 roadside assistance and customer support.

 If you’re interested in learning more about Turo’s insurance policy, you can read through it here.